ZKEraBitcoin/Testnet-Windows-Era-Bitcoin-Miner/README.md

 In the case if the compute load for your GPU is not >= 99%, you can adjust the intensity via (amdIntensity/cudaIntensity/intelIntensity).

 Please feedback your results and suggestions so that I can improve the miner.
 You can either add an issue in the repository, or find me in discord (Amano7).
 Thanks for trying out this miner!

+CREDITS
+Donations are encouraged to help support further development of this miner!
+Many thanks to the following developers and testers in the 0xBitcoin discord : lwYeo
+Azlehria
+mining-visualizer
+LtTofu/Mag517
+Infernal Toast
+0x1d00ffff
+Mikers
+TwenteMining
+Ghorge
+BRob
+Sly